Skip to main content

 • A controller endpoint is called twice with the same data.

-The event stream's default duplicate_window is 2 minutes.
-Messages with the same ID published within this window are deduplicated.
-If you need a longer window, override it in the stream config (see Custom configuration below).
+The default duplicate_window is 2 minutes — messages with the same ID published within that window are deduplicated.
+To extend it, override events.stream.duplicate_window in forRoot() (e.g. duplicate_window: toNanos(5, 'minutes')).
+See Custom configuration for the full override pattern.

 When no message ID is set explicitly, the transport generates a random UUID for each publish — meaning no deduplication occurs by default.
 Always set a deterministic message ID when duplicate publishes are a concern.